-- Speedsters such as The Flash in the DC Universe are able to vibrate their bodies so fast that they can't be seen.
+- Speedsters such as The Flash in The DCU are able to vibrate their bodies so fast that they can't be seen.
 This solves the clothes problem because their costumes vibrate too.
 Of course, they can run beyond/near the speed of light, so they can just be invisible by running.

 - Empty Vee in The Intimates has invisibility as her natural state; it takes intense concentration for her to turn visible, and she's always at least partially transparent even then.
 Thankfully, her invisibility extends to her clothes.